AnonymousGym/Lab-report-5/Lab-report-5.md

 [18]: 8.png

-The reason for this is that in Joe's MarkdownParse, it checks the index of "".
-It returns the link only if the index of "" is -1.
-In other words, it returns the output only if there is no "" in the link.
-Therefore, the following part of code should be fixed to deal with the conditions that the links are valid with "".
+I found a possible reason for Joe's failure.
+In his version, it checks the index of " " and returns the link only when the index of " " is -1.
+As a result, it returns the output only when there is no " " in the link.
+Therefore, this part should be fixed to deal with links valid with " ".

 # Second Example